petersaj/neuropixels_trajectory_explorer/README.md

 During the experiment:
-- The manipulator angles should be set relative to the midline (azimuth/polar angle) and horizontal (pitch angle)
+- Position the manipulator angles in azimuth/polar and elevation/pitch
-- The probe should be positioned over bregma and the AP/ML coordinates should be zeroed, then the probe should lightly touch the brain in the desired insertion spot and the depth (along the probe-axis) coordinate should be zeroed
+- Position the probe tip over bregma and zero the AP/ML coordinates
+- Move the probe tip until it's lightly touching the brain at the desired AP/ML coordinates
-- The probe should be lowered in depth (along the probe-axis) until it reaches the desired depth coordinate
+- Zero the depth coordinate (along the probe-axis), then descend until the desired depth is reached

 ## Changelog
 2021-12-15: Added 'set endpoint' functionality, approximated bregma DV (from MRI - very rough)